Inclusion, diversity and equal opportunities policy

 Recruitment and selection #

-Recruitment, promotion, and other selection exercises such as redundancy selection will be conducted on the basis of merit and against objective criteria that aim to avoid discrimination.
+Recruitment, promotion, and other selection exercises will be carried out on the basis of merit and against objective criteria that aim to avoid discrimination.
 Shortlisting should be done by more than one person and with the involvement of the commercial operations team.
 Our recruitment procedures must be reviewed at least annually including the Diversity and Inclusion Group to ensure that individuals are treated on the basis of their relevant merits and abilities.

 Vacancies should always be advertised to a diverse section of the labour market and, where relevant, to particular groups that have been identified as disadvantaged or underrepresented in our organisation.
 Advertisements should avoid stereotyping or using wording that may discourage particular groups from applying, and should be reviewed by the Diversity and Inclusion Group before being published.
 Vacancies should include a link to the dxw Playbook with a short policy statement on equal opportunities and a link to this full Diversity, Inclusion and Equal opportunities policy.